ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

 > [!IMPORTANT]
 > **Make sure that your segments do not overlap**.
 Each user in your organization should belong to one (and only one) segment.
 No user should belong to two or more segments.
 Segments should be defined for all users in your organization.
-(See [Example: Contoso's departments, segments, and policies](#example-contosos-departments-segments-and-policies) in this article.)
+(See [Example: Contoso's defined segments](#contosos-defined-segments) in this article.)

 After you have defined your segments, proceed to define information barrier policies.